 Can Cats Smell Cockroaches?

 They can also taste smells with a sensory organ at the back of their mouths called the Jacobson’s organ.
-When cats taste a scent, they produce the flehmen response, where they open their mouths, scrunch their noses, and tilt their heads upward.
+When cats taste a scent, they produce the flehmen response.

-Cats do this to grab on to the air molecules with their tongue, pushing them to the Jacobson’s organ.
-This allows them to smell potential prey, such as cockroaches, and helps them locate the pests.
+Cats do this to hold the air molecules with their tongue, pushing them to the Jacobson’s organ.
+This allows them to smell potential and locate cockroaches.

-Similarly, cockroaches emit a distinctive musty odor that gets worse over time.
-This is because cockroaches store uric acid in their fat.
+Similarly, cockroaches emit a distinctive musty odor that worsens over time because cockroaches store uric acid in their fat.

-Roaches also give off pheromones that allow them to communicate with each other.
-Dead cockroaches smell even worse.
-When they die, their carcasses release oleic acid, also known as the “death stench.”
-This acid smells so foul because it alerts other roaches of danger and hazards.
+Cockroaches give off pheromones that allow them to communicate with each other.
+Dead cockroaches smell even worse because, when they die, their carcasses release oleic acid (death stench).

-As a result of your cat’s smelling capabilities and a roach’s distinctive odor, it’s not difficult for your cat to locate the pests using their scent.
+Due to your cat’s smelling capabilities and a cockroach’s distinctive odor, it’s easy to locate cockroaches.

 Can Cats See Cockroaches?